Elagoht/img2pdf-plus/README.md

             -p, --page-size [SIZE] : Fixed page size, strech photos to page.
                                      Options are: A4, A3, A5, Letter, Legal,
                                      WITDHxHEIGHT (in pt).
+            -L, --landscape        : Rotate images to landscape.
+(Do not change if already is.)
+            -P, --portrait         : Rotate images to portrait.
+(Do not change if already is.)

         Exit Codes:
               0 : Program done it's job successfully.